Trusts can help manage your property and assets during your life and ensure a smooth transition for your loved ones after your death.

-There are many reasons to create a trust, such as handling estate tax or passing money to trust beneficiaries, making this property distribution technique a popular choice for many people when creating an estate plan.
+There are many reasons to create a trust.
+These reasons include reducing or eliminating estate tax or distributing money to trust beneficiaries.
+As a planning tool, a trust is a popular choice for many people when creating an estate plan.

-You should understand some practical information about trusts, such as:
+Trusts are created under state law.
+It's helpful to understand some other practical information about trusts, such as:

 This article will review the general trust process and the types of trusts you may want to consider.

 A trust allows you to specify conditions before someone else receives trust benefits.
 A trust also spreads the payment of benefits over a period of time instead of making a single gift.

 These are some of the primary reasons why people prefer to include a trust in their will.
 It is a great way to reinforce their preferences and goals after death.

 Typically, a trust grantor will set up a legal arrangement.
 This arrangement allows a person ("trustee") to manage and administer the trust property.
 The money in the trust and the management of it are all for the good of a beneficiary.

 The basics of trust creation are relatively simple.
 To create a trust, the property owner (called the "trustor," "grantor," or "settlor") transfers legal ownership to a family member, professional, or institution.

 This person is called the trustee.
 The trustee manages the property for the benefit of another person (called the beneficiary).
 The trustee often receives financial compensation for their management role.